Powerlearnproject/se-day1-assignment-Jb-rown/README.md

 5. Describe the roles and responsibilities of a Software Developer, a Quality Assurance Engineer, and a Project Manager in a software engineering team.
 Software Developer:

-role: A Software Developer is responsible for writing, testing, and maintaining the code for software applications.
+Role: A Software Developer is responsible for writing, testing, and maintaining the code for software applications.
 Developers take the system design and turn it into functional software.
-responsibilities:
+Responsibilities:
 Focuses on writing, coding, and implementing the software solution.
 Works closely with other team members to ensure the software meets requirements and is well-structured.